Skip to content

 Defines how Tenantos configures the guest after cloning.

-- Linux (Cloud-Init) - Standard choice for Linux templates.
+• Linux (cloud-init) - Standard choice for Linux templates.
+Both cloud-init and the QEMU guest agent must be installed.

-- Windows (Cloud-Init) - Uses Cloud-Init, only works reliably on Proxmox VE 8.2.4 and newer.
+• Windows (cloud-init) - Uses cloud-init, only works reliably on Proxmox VE 8.2.4 and newer.
 Older versions require community patches (further information can be found in the Proxmox forum).
-It is highly recommended to install and configure the QEMU guest agent alongside Cloudbase-Init.
+Both cloud-init (usually Cloudbase-Init) and the QEMU guest agent must be installed.

 Linked PXE Profile